-I. To create and launch our 'While You Wait' campaign (in English and Spanish).
+- I. To create and launch our 'While You Wait' campaign (in English and Spanish).
 This campaign is a suite of collateral materials to raise awareness of the NV-RDAC to be sent out to all relevant provider offices statewide.
 The intention is to provide awareness and educational materials to a variety of Nevadans while they are waiting in their healthcare provider's office.
-This material

-2. Create a Media Campaign using a variety of social media channels (Facebook, Instagram, and Linkedin) as well as an in-kind/sponsored traditional news and print campaign (magazines and newspaper) to bring awareness of the NV-RDAC, the important work we are doing, and how to support the NV-RDAC initiatives.

-- 4. Expand the capabilities of the NV-RDAC website.
+This material - will be available for a wide variety of audiences and appropriate for a range of specialties.
+This also allows us to seek participants for the Rare Disease Needs Assessment, which will link Pillars I and 3. - 2.
+Create a Media Campaign using a variety of social media channels (Facebook, Instagram, and Linkedin) as well as an in-kind/sponsored traditional news and print campaign (magazines and newspaper) to bring awareness of the NV-RDAC, the important work we are doing, and how to support the NV-RDAC initiatives. - 3.
+Develop an awareness and education program that empowers frontline heatlhcare professionals to provide culturally safe and appropriate medical care to support all Nevadans living with a rare disease.
+While also Identifing existing gaps in the workforce that provide medical services to people living with rare diseases and outline a path towards a sustainable workforce, taking into account the impact of genomics. - 4.
+Expand the capabilities of the NV-RDAC website.
 In order to develop and promote the use of an easily accessable multi-purpose digital repository for both healthcare professionals and people living with rare diseases. - Healthcare professionals: In order to support these healthcare professionals to consider a rare disease diagnosis when people present with unexplainable symptoms. - People with rare diseases: In order to support them and their families to identify, not only appropriate info but also who are the professionals in the state of Nevada who can treat them. - 5.
 Promote through education and awareness efforts the specific needs of people with a life-limiting rare disease and the importance of providing thoughtful and appropriate end-of-life care and support services.

-Priority Two: Leverage the Network of Rare Disease Advisory Councils for Efficiencies and Effectiveness
+Priority Two: Leverage the network of Rare Disease Advisory Councils for Efficiencies and Effectiveness

-- I. Ensure collaboration and consultation occurs between Nevada state policy & lawmakers with rare disease stakeholders including education providers, healthcare providers, payers, and community-based nonprofit organizations. - Capitalize on the existing multi-purpose digital resources already available nationally and internationally in order to bridge the available information on the NV-RDAC website.
+- I. Ensure collaboration and consultation occurs between Nevada state policy & lawmakers with rare disease stakeholders including education providers, healthcare providers, payers, and community-based nonprofit organizations. - 2.
+Capitalize on the existing multi-purpose digital resources already available nationally and internationally in order to bridge the available information on the NV-RDAC website.
 Ensuring the ease of access of information to both the people living with rare diseases as well as the healthcare workforce providing them with medical services. - 3.
 Build on existing activities of local and national rare disease organizations to raise awareness of care and support services available to people living with rare diseases in Nevada and identify gaps and opportunities for improvement. - 4.
 Strengthen the connection with state lawmakers and both the local rare disease community and the healthcare professionals providing care to them.
-Improve communication on a range of issues that people with rare diseases face in Nevada.
+Improve communication on a range of issues that people with rare diseases face in Nevada. - 5.
+Survey all existing RDACS and NORD to gain an understanding on how they are addressing genomics and articifial intelligence in order to determine next steps for the NV-RDAC.